“That they will be one, as you and I are one” John 15.

 His main responsibilities comprise providing strategic leadership, developing partnerships, representing the interest of CHAG in the health sector through advocacy, lobbying, and policy dialogue.
 His areas of expertise, interest and experience include but not restricted to Health Systems Strengthening/Development, Social Policy, Health Sector Policy Planning, Health Care Financing and Community Based PHC.

 Session 3: Flourish Model

 This session will highlight the Flourish model for WASH with local church.
 Approaches, toolkit development, and lessons learned.

 Jonathan is a nonprofit executive and strategist with 15+ years of cross-cultural leadership experience and a passion for integral mission.
 As Senior Vice President of Programs at Living Water International, he is responsible for the organization’s operations outside the United States: 230+ staff across 17 countries who serve 300,000 people per year through church- and community-centered WASH programs, along with the US-based teams that directly support them.

 Before joining Living Water ten years ago, Jonathan spent six years at Schloss Mittersill—an intentional Christian community and study center in Austria.
 He completed postgraduate work in biblical and cultural studies at Regent College and earned an MA in International Development from Eastern University, where he is now a PhD candidate in Organizational Leadership.
 Jonathan lives in Houston, Texas with his wife Maridyth and their four children.

 Munya Charuka, Tearfund

-Session 4: Partnerships and the Gender Divide
+Session 4: Partnerships and Gender